adambaker/node-algebraic/monoid.markdown

 the `addLog` method with the property name you want and a monoidal constructor (which defaults to that monoid's `id`) or initial monoidal value.
 You log new data for a log property with the `log` method, passing in a plain-old js object whose keys are the log properties you want to add.
-The values of your the logs get updated by monoidal concatenation with the values in your object argument.
+The values of your logs get updated by monoidal concatenation with the values in your object argument.
 As the guard conditions indicate, both these methods mutate your log object in place.
 Don't try to do it with `Log.id`.
 Then `Log.id` would no longer be an identity for `Log.dot`, and all hell would break loose.